(I may earn a small commission on the products linked to in this post.)

 Rubbing alcohol and vinegar are two useful liquids that can be used in the home.
 These two ingredients are used for DIY projects across the world to clean, sterilize, and polish everything from sinks to bathrooms, and floors.
 But did you know rubbing alcohol and vinegar could be a viable way to kill dust mites?

 Ever since I was diagnosed with dust mite allergies I’ve battled dust mites.
-I’ve tried every spray and wash under the sun.
+I’ve tried every spray and cleaning solution under the sun.

 In the sections below I’ll share about my experience using rubbing alcohol and vinegar to kill dust mites plus I’ll share the method I like best (hint: it’s not either of these).

 About Rubbing Alcohol And Vinegar